Research

 62nd IEEE Conference on Decision and Control | Control and Dynamical Systems | Caltech | 2023

-In this paper, we propose a method on how to do hardware design and control simultaneously.
+In this paper, we proposed a method on how to do hardware design and control simultaneously.
 The proposed method is based on augmenting the original robot model during the HZD gait generation phase in such a way that we can also optimize over hardware parameters such as link lengths during the trajectory optimization.
 The proposed method was used to design and control the humanoid robot ADAM.

-Collaborators: Jeeseop Kim, Maegan Tucker, Aaron D. Ames
+Authors: Adrian B. Ghansah, Jeeseop Kim, Maegan Tucker, Aaron D. Ames

 Design and Control of a Torque Controllable Quadrupedal Robot - A study on the development of ASTRo